AGTHARN/PMMP-Optimizations/docs/RELIABLE.md

 Therefore, removing pointless updates from the entity class's `onUpdate()` and `entityBaseTick()` methods would help.

 How so you may ask?
 For instance, I don't anticipate that minions will have any motion updates or health/hunger updates so those were removed. **Performance was then greatly enhanced just by eliminating unnecessary updates**.
 You may apply this to any type of entity.

 - **Efficiency** [✅✅]
 - **Difficulty** [⭐]
+- **Problems** []
+- **Safe** [✅]

+### ➡️ Item Entities
+Items that a player drops are referred to as item entities.
+Within a certain radius, it is common behavior for item entities to stack with other item entities of the same type.

+Since there can be many item entities that spawn, especially when there are a lot of players on your server or when explosions have been set, I believe that this radius is insufficient.

+I increased the merging radius by three times, but you are free to choose any value you want.
+By making this adjustment, the amount of item entities on the server will be reduced, possibly reducing lag slightly.

+Items that are dropped may move further away from the player as a result, but I don't think that's a major concern.

+- **Efficiency** [✅✅]
+- **Difficulty** [⭐]